-- financial liabilities at fair value through profit or loss; - financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies; - financial guarantee contracts;

-- commitments to provide a loan at a below-market interest rate; and - contingent consideration recognized by an acquirer in a business combination.
+- financial liabilities at fair value through profit or loss; - financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies; - · financial guarantee contracts; - commitments to provide a loan at a below-market interest rate; and - · contingent consideration recognized by an acquirer in a business combination.

-The Group's financial liabilities at amortized cost pertain to trade and other payables (excluding contract liabilities and others), short-term loans, long-term loans, dividend payable, lease liabilities and due to related parties.
+The Group's financial liabilities at amortized cost pertain to trade and other payables (excluding provisions and statutory payables), short-term loans, long-term loans, lease liabilities and due to related parties.